Grow Food in the Heart of the City!

 We ask that new volunteers, interested in a regular volunteer role, attend an orientation session.
 These sessions are 20 minutes, include a short tour and useful information about safety, expectations and opportunities.
 We ask that regular volunteer roles commit to 20 hours of volunteering over the season.

-You can also plan a morning or afternoon of volunteering for your group, organization or business, or volunteer on a more regular schedule as a volunteer.
-Please contact our volunteer coordinator Laura, to book your volunteer date, guided tour or field trip at 306-664-6565 ext 228, or email her here.
+You can also plan a morning or afternoon of volunteering for your group, organization or business, or volunteer on a more regular schedule.
+Please contact our Volunteer Coordinator, to book your volunteer date, guided tour or field trip at 306.664.6565 ext 228, or email here.

 Bees in the Garden

 Please be aware that we have 2 beehives located in the south end of our garden.
 Honeybees will sting while protecting their hive, but are generally non-aggressive.
-The hives are located at the far end of the entrance to our garden.
+The hives are located at the far end of the entrance to our garden (south end).

 The Garden Patch is located on the 900 block of 3rd Ave N, surrounded by a blue fence.
 The entrance is on the north side, off of Duchess street, across from Imagery Photography.
 Parking is available on the street.